hallchin/hallchin/README.md

 Hope Allchin

 she/her

 Hey there!
 I'm currently a doctoral student at the University of Flordia studying Higher Education :crocodile:

-I'm interested in research on admissions, college access, student activism, and the history of higher ed.
+I'm interested in research on admissions practices, college access, student activism, and the history of higher ed.

 📫 Reach me at hope.allchin@ufl.edu